ActuallyHappening/start-leptos-tauri/README.md

 Currently, both `cargo leptos` and `trunk serve` use the same folder: `dist`, so don't run them together (unless you change the folders they output to).

-## WIP:
-This template works for me on my machine, but there are still a few issues
-- There is still an error about conflicting build artifacts

 ## Development:
 I am developing a personal project, this is intended to give a foothold for others